Focused on the discovery and development of protein therapeutics and on the analysis of adaptive immune responses since 2009.

 Earlier work by the Georgiou lab focused on redox homeostasis and protein biogenesis in bacteria and on the development of platform technologies for protein expression and engineering.
 These studies led to a number of mechanistic advances that are being used commercially for therapeutic protein manufacturing and protein engineering.

-Dr. Georgiou is the co-inventor of 29 issued patents and 52 pending US patents and, notably, 16 different technology suites (comprising either one or multiple patents) that have been licensed to major pharmaceutical and biotechnology companies.
+Dr. Georgiou is the co-inventor of 58 issued and 79 pending US patents.
+Notably, 84 out of 137 patents comprising 23 distinct technology suites have been licensed or optioned to 27 biotech companies.